Can You Get LASIK While Pregnant?

 Many women who are either currently pregnant or trying to become pregnant have questions regarding the safety of LASIK surgery.
 The American Academy of Ophthalmology (AAO) does not advise LASIK for pregnant women.
 However, the reason for this is generally not related to any risk from the surgery to your health or the baby’s health—it concerns your vision prescription.

 Pregnancy causes increased hormone production as a woman’s body adapts to support the growth of her baby.
 Research demonstrates ocular changes during pregnancy and prescriptions for glasses and contact lenses often change while a woman is pregnant or breastfeeding.
 Many pregnant women experience swelling in their legs, feet, and face—but you may not realize that your corneas can also swell during pregnancy, changing in thickness and curvature.
-These changes can be temporary or permanent and would likely impact the outcome of your LASIK procedure.
+These changes can be temporary or permanent and would likely impact the outcome of your LASIK surgery.

 Does Pregnancy Affect LASIK?